 Several procedures exist for collecting sterile and non-sterile sample specimens.
 Better strategies were developed recently to minimize hazards either during and after sending the specimens into the laboratory.
 For example, the use of the evacuated tube system (ETS) prevented the contact of the patient’s blood from the site of extraction to the phlebotomist and the external environment during venipuncture.
 This is much safer than the previous practice of manual transferring blood samples from the syringe to the tube.
 Sputum collected in a clear and transparent container will aid in efficient visualization and assessment of sputum quality which is safer than reopening the cap.
 These are examples where applying biosafety measures become crucial in the pre-analytical phase.

-Pathogen-specific and risk-specific biosafety measures are shown to be more practical and cost effective.
+Pathogen-specific and risk-specific biosafety measures are shown to be more practical and cost-effective.
 For example, low and medium-risk procedures do not need a containment facility and infrastructure which are designed only for high-risk procedures.
-Safe handling and processing of specimens can be conducted in biological safety cabinets (BSCs) to prevent inhalation of generated aerosols when performing a microbiological procedure.
-The purpose of using BSCs must be well differentiated from using fume hoods, in which the latter is only necessary for handling chemicals and not for infectious microorganisms.
+Safe handling and processing of specimens can be conducted in biological safety cabinets (BSC) to prevent inhalation of generated aerosols when performing a microbiological procedure.
+The purpose of using BSC must be well differentiated from using fume hoods, in which the latter is only necessary for handling chemicals and not for infectious microorganisms.
 When dealing with specimens, keep hands away from the face and should remain inside the cabinet.
-Unnecessary movements inside the BSC is prohibited to prevent the changes in the flow of air.
+Unnecessary movements inside the BSC is prohibited to prevent changes in the flow of air.
 For instance, the crossing of arms during the laboratory procedure is inadvisable.
 Also, ensure to disinfect the BSC before use.
 In procedures done in the absence of a BSC, a well-ventilated area must be secured and maintained before considering it as a bench work area.
 When gloves become heavily contaminated, wear new gloves.
 Do not reuse gloves in other procedures nor soiled masks or respirators.
-Molecular biology laboratories perform procedures which require the use of different rooms for sample preparation, DNA extraction, amplification and sequencing, thus, the need for additional biosafety measures.
+Molecular biology laboratories perform procedures that require the use of different rooms for sample preparation, DNA extraction, amplification and sequencing, thus, the need for additional biosafety measures.

 Proper disposal of wastes is necessary to prevent disease transmission.
 Waste segregation must be appropriately employed (e.g., infectious and non-infectious waste).
 Waste disposal via burning may not be practical nowadays.
 Hence, alternative disposal mechanisms must be finalized and institutionalized in each healthcare institution.
 Environmental impact is always a consideration when making decisions for waste disposal.
 Treatment facilities (i.e., treatment plants) are used to remove contaminants before sewage gets released into the environment.
 Specific steps should be written on standard operating procedure manuals and work instructions intended for laboratory staff involved.

 Recording and reporting procedures must be free from possible contamination and should of in a clean and dedicated space.
-Similarly, wearing gloves when encoding via computer or when using the phone is forbidden.
+Similarly, wearing gloves when encoding via a computer or when using the phone is forbidden.